shubh261096/camerax/README.md

 # CameraX Library
-This Sample uses my custom camerax library where BarCode Analyzer and ImageCapture is used
+This Sample uses my custom camerax library where BarCode Analyzer and ImageCapture is used.
 This project will directly run the application.

+## Feature Update
+Now you can use QRCode/Barcode Scanning via four of the libraries added.
+You just have to uncomment lines in my library.
+1. ZXing
+2. ZBar
+3. Firebase MLKit Vision
+4. Google Vision

 ## Usage
 If someone wants to use my camerax library.
 Follow these steps given below: